+Table 1: Framework selection matrix

 Our evaluation resulted in our selection of the Play Framework.
 Play had the edge in Ease of Use, Extensibility, and the fact that the HANA APIs are currently using Play.
 JRuby would have allowed leveraging of previous work, but didn’t fit the project guidelines of transitioning to pure Java.
 Spring was considered to be easy to use, but didn’t have as many advantages as Play.
 None of the team members was familiar with Grails.
 Since speed of development was a primary concern, this led to Grails not being ranked highly.

 As illustrated in the above table, Play provides several advantages and will serve the SenWeb project well going forward.